 And again, it goes back to just setting the important rocks that you need to get done.
 Get them done and go to the next one.

 APB, frankly, helped me break the elephant down to manageable pieces.
-What we need to do, when we need to do them, and then we go the next part.
-Without a doubt what’s helped us the most is the accountability, of course, and the coaching, but after that it comes down to the action plans and me implementing.
+What we need to do, when we need to do them, and then we go to the next part.
+Without a doubt what’s helped us the most is the accountability, of course, and the coaching, but after that, it comes down to the action plans and me implementing.